Display Screen Equipment (DSE) Training

 2. About your body – Learn how your body can be affected by using display screen equipment, including the onset of MSDs, fatigue, eye comfort and muscle aches, along with ways to reduce the risk.

-3. Your workplace – Learn how to adjust your chair, screen, workstation plus advice on using laptop computers, homeworking, agile, mobile working and working while standing.
+3. Your workplace – Learn how to adjust your chair, screen, and workstation plus advice on using laptop computers, homeworking, agile, mobile working and working while standing.

 4. Mobile devices – Understand the risks of using mobile devices, including poor posture, keying challenges and personal safety issues.